Goose10X/FiveM-BrighterEmergencyLights/README.md

 • Right click your orange FiveM icon on your desktop and select open file location. <br>
 • Then click FiveM Application Data > Citizen > Common > Data  <br>
 • Copy and Paste (or drag and drop) the visualsettings.dat file into the Data folder. <br>
-• The file location might look something like this: C:\Users\username\AppData\Local\FiveM\FiveM.app\citizen\common\data <br>
+• The file location should look something like this: C:\Users\username\AppData\Local\FiveM\FiveM.app\citizen\common\data <br>
-• Close the folder and you're all set.
-Restart FiveM and enjoy the new brighter and better emergency lights. <br>
+• Close the folder, restart FiveM, and enjoy the new brighter and better emergency lights. <br>

+You can adjust a bunch of visual/lighting settings within the .dat file.
+However, if you want to edit the brightness/emissive of the emergency lighting you will want to adjust these lines: <br>

+car.defaultlight.day.emissive.on <br>
+car.defaultlight.night.emissive.on <br>

 # Contact Me
 Discord: [Goose10X](https://discord.gg/VKamh4WUV5).